yohhoy/yamc/README.md

 - A thread that call `unlock()` SHALL own its lock. (unpaired Lock/Unlock)
 - For `mutex` and `timed_mutex`, a thread that call `lock()` or `try_lock` family SHALL NOT own its lock. (non-recursive semantics)
-- When a thread destruct mutex object, all threads (include this thread) SHALL NOT own its lock. (abondoned lock)
+- When a thread destruct mutex object, all threads (include this thread) SHALL NOT own its lock. (abandoned lock)

 An operation on checked mutex have some overhead, so they are designed for debugging purpose only.
-The default behavior is throwing [`std::system_error`][system_error] exception when cheched mutex detect any violation.
+The default behavior is throwing [`std::system_error`][system_error] exception when checked mutex detect any violation.
 If you `#define YAMC_CHECKED_CALL_ABORT 1` before `#include "checked_mutex.hpp"`, checked mutex call `std::abort()` and the program will immediately terminate.

 [system_error]: http://en.cppreference.com/w/cpp/error/system_error